 I’m stoked to have woken up this morning to find myself appearing as one of Australia’s Top Nature Photographers in Newscorp’s Escape feature.

-In this interview I share with readers my favourite destination for photography in addition to providing a couple of tips on the area.
+In this interview I share with readers my favourite destination for photography in addition to providing a couple of tips on the area - read on below.

 Byron Bay’s Craig Parry, who is leading a photo tour to Tonga in September, specialises in marine and landscape photography.

 Like all my favourite destinations Tonga boasts beautiful coral reefs, caves and an abundant oceanic life which makes it a marine photographer’s paradise.

 But what is unique is it’s one of the few places in the world you can swim with whales and I was fortunate to spend two hours swimming with this female humpback who put on a show for the camera, followed me to the boat, and even gave me a gentle nudge when I was getting tired.

 Photo tip: It’s important to hit the water with an experienced guide or tour operator to get the most out of your journey and, if you’re aiming for underwater photography, make sure you have a camera and water housing your familiar with so you can be in the moment when in the water.